claudia-lim/frontend-mentor-accordian-card/README.md

 ## My process

 I started with the basic HTML and CSS appearance to match the wireframes/design patterns provided.
+I then added a javascript layer to add the display functionality.

 ### Built with